 We hope to become part of an intercontinental research project quantifying and capturing African dust export in an international venture.

 THE UNIT DESIGN AND OPERATION

-The DustWatch system was developed as an affordable means of providing practical monitoring with features not available in the market place.
+The DustWatch system was developed as an affordable means of providing practical monitoring with features not available in the marketplace.
 While they are robustly constructed and early models have now been in the harshest environments for nearly three years with minimal signs of major corrosion.
 Other units in operation at corrosive plants have not been as fortunate and while early primed and painted models definitely lack the protection of powder coated units.
 We have standardised on the later units but we do note that even the corroded earlier units still operate satisfactorily and some have been painted as a refurbishment exercise.

 The design of the selector disk emulates the operation of an aircraft wing; a feature working at wind velocities exceeding 3.0 m/s.
 The feature results in diversion of any particulate larger than 0.5mm that is wind driven at 3.0 m/s or more over the selector opening.
-This feature also minimise the capture of grits while the wind is blowing.
-The collected dust and particulate thus only occurs when the wind velocity falls to a point where precipitation is possible.
+This feature also minimises the capture of grits while the wind is blowing.
+The collected dust and particulate thus only occur when the wind velocity falls to a point where precipitation is possible.
 Under extremely quiet conditions the very fine dust fractions are precipitated as well.

 The collection height has been selected with several features in mind.
 The lifting of +500µm material in a 3.0 m/s wind velocity can only in a rare aerodynamic form achieve a height of about 2.0 m.
 The bucket lips are positioned at 2.2m.